-It is evening here and I’m about to tell a story.
-Bring your mat, come sit with me outside, by the fireside and let us enjoy the night breeze.
+It is evening here, and I’m about to tell a story.
+Bring your mat, sit with me outside by the fireside and let us enjoy this night breeze.

-Once upon a time there lived a set of bad Crows which roamed the land.
-Each day the farmers try to catch the Crows but it was impossible, for the Crows moved in droves.
+Once upon a time, there lived a set of evil Crows that roamed the land.
+Each day the farmers try to catch the Crows, but it was impossible, for the Crows moved in droves.
 In the same town lived a timid Cuckoo.
 The Cuckoo became friends with a Crow who introduced him to his group.
-Now the Cuckoo ate the groups food but whenever they went to plunder he seldom followed.
+Now the Cuckoo ate the group’s food, but whenever they went to plunder, he seldom followed.

-One day, a traveller arrived the town and during his stay, observed the Crows and offered to help the town.
-He got a big white net and with the help of farmers tied it on several tall trees which surrounded many farms.
+One day, a traveler arrived in the town and, during his stay, observed the Crows and offered to help the city.
+He got a big white net and, with the help of farmers, tied it on several tall trees that surrounded many farms.
 It was a trap.

 As the Crows planned the next attack, they convinced the Cuckoo to join them.
 Off they all flew.
-When they settled to eat, the hidden farmers dropped the nets and it came crashing down on the birds.
+When they settled to eat, the hidden farmers dropped the nets and crashed down on the birds.
 None could escape!

 Lesson: It is wise to know who we call a friend.
 If a thief is your friend, you might be mistaken as one.
-So being cautious and careful of our company is important.
+So being cautious and careful of our company is essential.